dqdang/mourning-ring/README.md

 ## Notes

 Download the wheel for your version of Python and 32/64 bit CPU.
-You can check if you open a Python interpreter and check the output of the header:
+You can check the version if you open a Python interpreter:
 ```
 $ python
 Python 3.8.5 (tags/v3.8.5:580fbb0, Jul 20 2020, 15:43:08) [MSC v.1926 32 bit (Intel)] on win32